Ramatulasi-Vagicharla/Mini-project/README.md

 # Mini Project: Flight Reservation System

 This project is a **Flight Reservation System** built using **Java**.
-It simulates a flight reservation process, allowing users to book, view, and cancel flights.
+It also simulates a flight reservation process, allowing users to book, view, and cancel flights.
 It also includes an admin interface for managing flight details.

 ## Features:
 - **Flight Search**: Users can search for flights based on departure, arrival, and date.